robmosys-tum/PapPercComp/chair_manipulation/README.md

     $ echo 'export PATH=/usr/lib/ccache:$PATH' >> $HOME/.bashrc
     $ source $HOME/.bashrc

+Furthermore, we need to install the following tools.

+    $ sudo apt install python-wstool python-catkin-tools python-rosdep

 Next, we setup the workspace for the project.

     $ cd ~